New State Numbers Show Slide in Vacant Rent-Stabilized Apartments - NewsBreak

 “Current registrations reflect a rent-stabilized vacancy count back down to 38,000, which is historically consistent with vacancies in 2017, 2018, 2019 and 2020,” Butry said.
 “We will continue to explore strategies with our partners on how to bring vacant rent-stabilized apartments back to market as quickly as possible.”

-The state is sharing its latest numbers while landlord groups continue to press a claim that major 2019 changes to New York’s rent laws are pushing landlords to leave units vacant because needed repairs would cost more than permitted rent increases.
+The state is sharing its latest numbers while landlord groups continue to press a claim that major 2019 changes to New York’s rent laws are pushing landlords to leave units vacant.
+Landlords are arguing that needed repairs would cost more than permitted rent increases allow for.
 The Housing Stability and Tenant Protection Act (HSTPA) blocked landlords from significantly jacking up rents on vacant units when leasing them to new tenants.

 “We know this problem exists and is growing,” said Jay Martin, executive director at landlord group CHIP, regarding apartment vacancies, in a statement provided to THE CITY.
 “There is no path for an apartment to get back on the market.
 That is an irrational policy and it needs to be fixed.”